Transverse minimal foliations on unit tangent bundles and applications: Consequences of the existence of Reeb surfaces

 First, assume that $\cI_B$ and $\cI_{B'}$ share an endpoint, then, since $\gamma$ and $\gamma'$ must fix those endpoints, we deduce that $\gamma'$ and $\gamma$ belong to the same cyclic group of $\pi_1(M)$.
 Thus, we deduce that both endpoints must coincide.

 Assume now that there are two distinct non-Hausdorff bigons $B,B'$ so that $B$ is $\gamma$-periodic and $B'$ is $\gamma'$-periodic and so that the ideal points of $B$, $B'$ are linked.

-Again using Lemmas \ref{lema-bigonst2} and \ref{lema-bigonst3}, we can find bigons with same ideal points as $B$ in all leaves in the interval define by $\alpha$ in the closure of a complementary component of $\xi^+_B, \xi^-_B$ (the particular complementary component depends on whether $\xi^+_B = \alpha(L)$ or not).
-The same holds for $B'$.
-So if the ideal points link, it follows that we can find a leaf $L'$ which has both a bigon with same endpoints as $B$ and one which has both endpoints as $B'$.
-This is a contradiction since bigons cannot cross (since are bounded by leaves of $\cG_{L'}$ which is a foliation).
+Again using Propositions \ref{lema-bigonst2} and \ref{lema-bigonst3}, we can find bigons with same ideal points as $B$ in all leaves $L''$ in $\wcF_1$ in the interval defined by $\alpha(L'')$ in the closure of one complementary component of $\xi^+_B, \xi^-_B$.
+The set of such $\alpha(L'')$ produces an interval $I_B$ of $\partial \HH$.
+The same holds for $B'$, with corresponding interval $I_{B'}$.
+So if the ideal points link, it follows that the interiors of $I_B, I_{B'}$ intersect, and we can find a leaf $L'$ which has both a bigon with same endpoints as $B$ and one which has both endpoints as $B'$.
+This is a contradiction since bigons cannot cross (since they are bounded by leaves of $\cG_{L'}$ which is a foliation).

 Finally, note that since a $\gamma$-invariant non-Hausdorff bigon cannot cross with its translates by other deck transformations, each such non Hausdorff bigon corresponds to a simple closed curve in $S$.
 Similarly, distinct periodic non-Hausdorff bigons correspond to disjoint curves, and at most finitely many such disjoint curves can exist in $S$.

-We stress that this proves finiteness of Reeb surfaces in $M$. \end{proof}
+To prove the final property: we may assume periodic bigons $B_1, B_2$ are associated with same simple closed curve $s_j$ of $S$, and are both bigons in say $\wcF_1$.
+There is a unique element $\gamma$ of $\pi_1(M)$ which projects to $s_j$ in $S$ and acts with fixed points in $\wcF_i$.
+This $\gamma$ has a discrete set of fixed points in the leaf space of $\wcF_1$.
+So we may assume up to fiber translates, that $B_1, B_2$ are in the same leaf of $\wcF_1$.
+But then there are finitely many such.
+This proves finiteness of Reeb surfaces in $M$. \end{proof}